ewquon/erftools/README.md

 fig, ax = now23.plot_grids()
 ```

-Grid geometry can be read from an ERF input file and plotting may be
+From the command line, the grid geometry can be read from an ERF input file and plotted:
-done from the command line as well.
 ```shell
 plotgrids inputs --latlon0 35.85 -123.72 --truelat1 36.05 --standlon -65.0
 ```

-### Postprocessing data logs
+### Postprocessing Data Logs
 Data logs are output with the `erf.data_log` param and can include time
 histories of surface conditions and planar averaged profiles (e.g., for
 idealized LES simulations)